minqiaowang/on-premise-adg/deploy-adg-lvm/deploy-adg-lvm.md

 SQL>
 ```

 3. Register the database via DGMGRL.
+You can run the DGMGRL command from primary site or standby site.

 ```
 [oracle@primary ~]$ dgmgrl sys/Ora_DB4U@ORCL